khaja7289/ALU/README.md

 ## Overview

 This repository contains the RTL design, verification, and physical design files for a 64-bit Arithmetic Logic Unit (ALU) designed using clock gating for energy efficiency.
 The project was implemented using Xilinx Vivado for synthesis and Qflow for the physical design process.
 This README.md file provides an overview of the verification process and details of the Qflow open-source tool's usage.

+The provided Verilog code represents a 64-bit Arithmetic Logic Unit (ALU) module that performs various arithmetic and logical operations on two 64-bit input operands (operand_A and operand_B).
+The module has clock (clk) and reset (reset) inputs and provides several outputs:

+result [63:0]: This is the 64-bit output that holds the result of the ALU operation.

+zero_flag: A 1-bit output indicating whether the result is zero (1 if zero, 0 otherwise).

+carry_flag: A 1-bit output indicating the carry-out from the most significant bit of the result for addition and subtraction operations.

+overflow_flag: A 1-bit output indicating an overflow condition for addition and subtraction operations.

+The module includes clock gating logic (enable_clk) to enable or disable clocking based on the ALU operation.
+This helps save power when the ALU is not actively processing an operation.

+The ALU supports several operations, as defined by the alu_op input:

+ADD: Performs addition of operand_A and operand_B.
+SUB: Performs subtraction of operand_A and operand_B.
+AND: Performs bitwise AND between operand_A and operand_B.
+OR: Performs bitwise OR between operand_A and operand_B.
+XOR: Performs bitwise XOR between operand_A and operand_B.
+SLL: Performs a left shift of operand_A by a specified number of bits.
+SRL: Performs a logical right shift of operand_A by a specified number of bits.
+SRA: Performs an arithmetic right shift of operand_A by a specified number of bits.
+SLT: Sets the result to 1 if operand_A is less than operand_B; otherwise, sets it to 0.
+SEQ: Sets the result to 1 if operand_A is equal to operand_B; otherwise, sets it to 0.
+SRNE: Sets the result to 1 if operand_A is not equal to operand_B; otherwise, sets it to 0.
+The code includes clock gating logic to minimize power consumption when the ALU is not actively processing an operation.
+The ALU operations are performed when enable_clk is high.

+The ALU also checks for zero, carry, and overflow flags based on the operation being performed.
+These flags can be used for various purposes, such as conditional branching in a processor's control unit.

+The module provides a versatile and efficient ALU capable of performing a wide range of 64-bit operations.
+It can be used as a component in various digital systems, including microprocessors and digital signal processors (DSPs).

 ##output waveform
 ![Screenshot (184)](https://github.com/khaja7289/ALU/assets/122887258/abd22970-4c56-4351-9621-9514d1aeb39a)